“Home is the source for

 I regrooved on Saturday matinee shows at the Regal Theater, ushering dates from my beater ’51 Hudson Hornet, in through the variegated palace’s ornate, Byzantine lobby to what remained of its opulent Moorish-Eastern auditorium, where a starry, proscenium-arched Oriental stage once crowned the likes of Basie, Duke, Ella and Nat King Cole—the organ echoes of Tiny Parham and his ‘Voodoo Band’ next door, or Satchmo at the Sunset Jazz Café and Grand Terrace Lounge.

-Still, what was I doing back here?
+Really, what was I doing back here?
 Left-wing losers?
 C’mon, what’re you doing mucking around in the past, where you’ve been—and where the hell are you goin’ with this and a graduate degree?
 What am I gonna do now, cab forever?
 Or retreat to Circle Campus and worship at the Jane Addams Hull House?
 Go back to Parcel Express or night shift at the factories?
 Yeah, out helping people or here helping yourself?
 Really, shouldn’t I be up there helping Moon?
 At least, dropping off some money, picking up Seamus and some more stuff—yeah, what about the dog?!
 But what about mom, doesn’t she need me more?
 And what about Moon—what do you owe her, owe us?
 What do you plan to do by her and hers?
 Is it settling down or just plain settling?
 And where does her father come from?
 What about her, and what about them—but what about me?
 Who says what’s wrong anymore?
 Who says what’s right?
 Who was I, who am I, who’m I gonna be now?
-Why ain’t I still in Boulder, or still way out west?
+Why ain’t I still in Boulder, or still way out west, having left so much festering out there?
 So where do you get off, where do you get on?
 Gonna take the high road or the weasel route?
 Do what’s easy or do what’s right?
 Gonna be a winner or gonna be a wuss?
-It was all so goddamn confusing…
+It was all so goddamn confusing.

 “Between motherland and